EricDupertuis/EricDupertuis.github.io/about.md

 I've always been living in Switzerland, I love it here, freezing in the winter, melting in the summer (I hate summer) and extremely expensive coffee.

+This blog is sort of my notebook.
+I'll keep notes about code, keep track of projects and write random ramblings in it.

 You can find me on [Twitter](https://twitter.com/dupertuiseric), [Github](https://github.com/EricDupertuis) and [Instagram](https://instagram.com/ericdupertuis/)